Skip to content

 Signs Your Smartphone May Already Be Compromised

-Unfamiliar apps or unexpected account activity: Apps you did not install, charges you did not authorize, or login alerts from unfamiliar locations are direct indicators of compromise.
+Unfamiliar apps or unexpected account activity — apps you did not install, charges you did not authorize, or login alerts from unfamiliar locations — are direct indicators of compromise.
+Calls or texts you did not send can indicate a SIM compromise or a Remote Access Trojan (RAT) with communication capabilities.

 What to Do If You Suspect Compromise

+Act quickly.
+Change passwords for your most sensitive accounts — starting with email and banking — from a different, trusted device first.
+Contact your bank to flag potential fraudulent activity before the attacker can act.
 Then perform a factory reset on the smartphone; this removes most malware but also erases local data, so restore only from a backup you are confident predates the compromise.
 Notify your mobile carrier to check for unauthorized SIM changes.
+For a full recovery checklist, see our guide on responding to a data breach or account compromise.

 Advanced Protection for High-Risk Individuals

-Get Your Free Personal Cybersecurity Evaluation
+Get Your Free Personal Security Review

 Frequently Asked Questions